dheerajvats21/Design/Head First Design Pattern/Command Pattern/Command Pattern.md

 # Command Pattern
 If my use case wants to run commands such that i want to decouple from the actual receiver of command/ the object on which action is performed.
 I will use command pattern to encapsulate commands , so that my client (who perform commands) does not depend on the receiver object (on which action is performed).
+The command would have the reciever object to do operation on.

 Example - Remote app 4 buttons - can perform action on bulb, AC, TV etc. So the APP should not depend on directly the TV, AC, buld.
 I will make command objects and pass it as parameters to remote.
 Adn remote would just call command.operation();